gauss-clb/SCGAN/README.md

 <div align=center>
     <img src="images/CELEBA.png"/>
 </div>

+### Note: There is no guarantee that one conditional variable just captures a kind of representation, so that InfoGAN uses ten 10-dimensional categorical variables to capture these representations.

 ## Citing SCGAN
 If you use SCGAN in your research, we would appreciate references to the following paper: